ASL Lessons | Bookstore | Library | ASL University Main ►

 Classifier: H. The "H" handshape can be used to show things like a belt or a tie.

 A student asks: When signing "Do you have a backpack?", do you sign 'backpack' then 'have', then 'you'?
-Also, when signing 'have', do you sign "have" or do you show possession using the "b" sign?
+Also, when signing 'have' in that sentence, do you use the "have" sign or do you show possession using the "b" sign

 In general it is fine to just sign, YOU HAVE BACKPACK?